 The venture includes more than seaplane operations.
 The partners have agreed to work together to create an aviation job training program for interested Puyallup Tribal Members.

 “This will create opportunities for our young people to engage in all aspects of seaplane operations including flight training, aircraft maintenance, and terminal operations,” the Tribal Council said.

 About the Puyallup Tribe of Indians

 The Puyallup People have lived along the shores of what is now called Puget Sound since time immemorial.
 The Puyallup Tribe of Indians is a sovereign nation of more than 5,000 members and one of the largest employers in Pierce County.
-It serves its people and neighbors with generosity and is committed to building a sustainable way of life for future generations.
+It serves its members and community with generosity and is committed to building a sustainable way of life for future generations.
 Learn more about the Puyallup Tribe.

 About the Puyallup Tribal Council

 The Puyallup Tribal Council is the elected governing body of the Puyallup Tribe of Indians.
 The Council consists of Chairman Bill Sterud, Vice Chairwoman Sylvia Miller, and Councilmembers Annette Bryan, James Rideout, Anna Bean, Monica Miller, and Fred Dillon.
 Learn more about the Puyallup Tribal Council.